What Others See that We Can’t

 Part of my smoke-screen was to deflect criticism from co-workers and family by pointing out my grades.
 I would throw out my status as Dean’s List student and proudly proclaim that no one with a substance abuse problem would have a 3.9 GPA.
 Sidetracking the issue typically ended the conversation about my use.

 Why did this work for me?
-If you think about it, how else would an academic institution judge someone except by their grades?
-Whether it was a student or an employee, throwing up, the GPA bought me time and kept people from addressing my issues, whether students or employees asking questions.
+How else would an academic institution judge someone except by their grades, if you think about it?
+The GPA bought me time and kept people from addressing my issues, whether students or employees asking questions.

 I Won’t Talk about the Problem

 I also used the change course approach.
-When asked about my use, I just re-framed the question and asked them if they thought someone with a 3.94 GPA could have a problem.
+When asked about my use, I re-framed the question and asked if they thought someone with a 3.94 GPA could have a problem.
 That usually ended the discussion.
-Click To Tweet

 That invariably focused the conversation on my better qualities and took the direct attention off any suspected substance abuse issues.

 However, that all changed when the college hired a new dean.
-I worked in the Office of Student Development, and this was to be one of her departments.
+I worked in the Office of Student Development, one of her departments.

 She believed in meeting with each staff member individually, getting their feedback on strengths and weaknesses within the office.

-Several of my co-workers determined that my erratic behaviors and suspected substance use were a weakness.
-After discussing their concerns, she calmly told them that no one on campus was qualified to make an assessment, but that she was in a position to require me to have one.
+Several of my co-workers determined that my erratic behaviors and suspected substance use were weaknesses.
+After discussing their concerns, she calmly told them that no one on campus was qualified to make an assessment but that she was in a position to require me to have one.